Skip to main content

 Output on day

-Select which date for the prediction to be stored on.
+Select the date the prediction is to be stored on.

 Build your formula